hamvocke/hamvocke.github.io/_drafts/testing_java.md

 comments: true
 ---

-Microservices are all the rage and have been for quite some time.
+Microservices have been all the rage for quite some time now.
 If you've attended any tech conference or read software engineering blogs lately, you'll probably either be amazed or fed up with all the success stories that companies love to share about their microservices journey.

 Somewhere beneath that hype are some true advantages to adopting a microservice architecture.
 And of course -- as with every architecture decision -- there will be trade-offs.
 I won't give you a lecture about the benefits and drawbacks of microservices or whether you should use them.
 Others have done [a way better job](https://www.martinfowler.com/microservices) at breaking this down for you than I ever could.
 Chance is, if you're reading this article you somehow ended up with the decision to take a look into what's behind this magic buzzword.